How Long Do Menopause Symptoms Last?

 December 14, 2024

-This article takes you through the stages of menopause, the range of symptoms, and how to navigate them with resilience, self-care, and support.
+This article delves into the stages of menopause, the 34 symptoms associated with it, and offers guidance on how to approach this transition with resilience, self-care, and support.

-Menopause is not a single event but a progression through three distinct stages:
+Menopause is not a singular event but a progression through three distinct stages:

-This phase begins years before menopause, typically in a woman’s 40s, though it can start earlier.
-Hormonal fluctuations lead to irregular periods and the onset of symptoms like hot flashes and mood swings.
-On average, perimenopause lasts 4–8 years.
+Perimenopause begins years before menopause, typically in a woman’s 40s, though it can start as early as age 35.
+Hormonal fluctuations during this period can lead to irregular periods, hot flushes, and mood swings.
+On average, perimenopause lasts between 4 to 8 years, but this can vary widely.

 How Long Do Menopausal Symptoms Last?